alexandr-studio/astro-maintenance/README.md

 - Automatic disabling of maintenance mode when countdown ends
 - Auto-reload functionality that checks every 10 seconds after countdown ends
 - Override query parameter to bypass the maintenance page and inspect the site
+- Cookie-based override persistence to bypass maintenance page on subsequent visits
+- Cookie deletion when the integration is deactivated or when using override with 'reset' value

 ## Installation